 Pavlov, Classical Conditioning, And Behavioral Learning

 Behavioral learning is a school of study that focuses on how individuals learn and how an individual’s learning can be measured.
-One of Watson’s early tenants of behaviorism was that humans learn in the same way that animals do.
+One of Watson’s early tenets of behaviorism was that humans learn in the same way animals do.
 This opened the door to some of the earliest animal studies and animal experiments in psychology.

 “Pavlov’s dogs” and “Pavlovian response” are terms that may sound familiar.
 Pavlov’s dogs were the subjects of Russian psychologist Ivan Pavlov’s famous behavioral experiments.
 Pavlov found that he could train dogs to associate sounds with feeding.
 He calculated the degree to which dogs associated food with the sound of a bell based on the volume of saliva that dogs produced when they heard the sound.
 This satisfied the behaviorism priority of measuring the response through observation rather than through a hypothesis or theory.

-Associating a concept (like, in the case of Pavlov’s dogs, food or being fed) with repeated exposure to a stimulus (like the sound of the bell, for instance) is called “classical conditioning.”
+Associating a concept (like, in the case of Pavlov’s dogs, food, or being fed) with repeated exposure to a stimulus (like the sound of the bell, for instance) is called “classical conditioning.”
 Classical conditioning is one of the main concepts in the theory of behavioral learning.

 B.F.
 Skinner, Operant Conditioning, And Behavioral Learning

 Another early contributor to behavioral learning theory was B.F.
 Skinner.
 While his term “operant conditioning” may not sound familiar, positive and negative reinforcement components may be.
 Positive reinforcement and negative reinforcement are sometimes confused with “rewards” or “punishments.”
 While positive reinforcement involves someone receiving something in response to a behavior, negative reinforcement involves taking something away in response to a behavior.
 Both types of reinforcement can strengthen or encourage behaviors.